Fernando (footballer, born 1987): Galatasaray

-On 4 August 2017, Fernando signed with Galatasaray SK on a three-year contract for an initial fee of €5.25 million; in a note published on the Turkish club's official website, it was confirmed that the payment would ascend based on the accomplishment of certain performance variables during his spell.
+On 4 August 2017, Fernando signed with Galatasaray on a three-year contract for an initial fee of €5.25 million; in a note published on the Turkish club's official website, it was confirmed that the payment would ascend based on the accomplishment of certain performance variables during his spell.
 He made his Süper Lig debut in the first fixture, playing 82 minutes in a 4–1 home defeat of Kayserispor.
-He made 26 competitive appearances during the season, scoring on 9 December in a 4–2 home victory against Akhisar Belediyespor and repeating the feat the following 29 April to help defeat reigning champions Beşiktaş J.K.
-2–0 at home, a result which proved decisive for achieving the league title.
+He made 26 competitive appearances during the season, scoring on 9 December in a 4–2 home victory against Akhisar Belediyespor and repeating the feat the following 29 April to help defeat reigning champions Beşiktaş 2–0 at home, a result which proved decisive for achieving the league title.

 Sevilla

-On 12 July 2019, aged 32, Fernando joined Sevilla FC of the Spanish La Liga for a fee of €4.5 million, agreeing to a deal until 30 June 2022.
-He made his debut on 18 August in a 2–0 win at RCD Espanyol on the first day of the season, and scored his first league goal on 23 February 2020 in a 3–0 away victory over Getafe CF; he added another on 11 June in a 2–0 win against city rivals Real Betis.
+On 12 July 2019, aged 32, Fernando joined Sevilla of La Liga for a fee of €4.5 million, agreeing to a deal until 30 June 2022.
+He made his debut on 18 August in a 2–0 win at Espanyol on the first day of the season, and scored his first league goal on 23 February 2020 in a 3–0 away victory over Getafe CF; he added another on 11 June in a 2–0 win against city rivals Real Betis.
 He made seven appearances in the team's successful campaign in the UEFA Europa League, including the 3–2 defeat of Inter Milan in the final in Cologne.

-In the final stretch of 2020–21, Fernando scored in wins at RC Celta de Vigo and Real Sociedad, as well as a draw away to Real Madrid, as Sevilla finished in fourth place.
+In the final stretch of 2020–21, Fernando scored in wins at Celta and Real Sociedad, as well as a draw away to Real Madrid, as Sevilla finished in fourth place.
 At the start of the following calendar year, with over 100 club appearances to his name, the 34-year-old added two more seasons to his contract.

+Fernando reached a mutual agreement to terminate his contract in December 2023, for personal reasons, facilitating his return to Brazil.

+Vila Nova return and Internacional

+On 10 January 2024, Fernando returned to his first club Vila Nova after 17 years away.
+On 21 February, however, he left and joined Internacional on a two-year deal.
+He scored in his first appearance in Série A aged 36, completing a 2–1 comeback win over Bahia through a header; under Eduardo Coudet, he was also deployed as a centre-back.